Towards Operational Validation of LLM-Agent Social Simulations: A Replicated Study of a Reddit-like Technology Forum: Methods

-We assess lexical–semantic alignment by embedding each text with a sentence‑level encoder (SentenceTransformers, \texttt{all\textendash MiniLM\textendash L6\textendash v2}) \cite{reimers-2019-sentence-bert} and pairing each simulation item to its nearest Voat counterpart by cosine similarity.
-Texts undergo light normalization (URL removal, whitespace normalization) before encoding; embeddings are L2‑normalized prior to similarity computation.
-For instruction‑tuned encoders (e.g., E5/GTE/BGE), we apply standard prefixes ("query:" vs. "passage:").
-We compute best‑match scores separately for posts and for comments, and summarize with the mean, median, and counts above two thresholds (0.60 and 0.80).
+\textbf{Toxicity.} Toxic language is a salient feature of contentious online communities and one of our validation targets.
+Figure~\ref{fig:thread-example} provides an illustrative simulated thread in which some messages are marked with hazard icons.
+To compare toxicity patterns between simulation and Voat, we quantify harmful language in both corpora using a RoBERTa‑based model trained on the ToxiGen benchmark \cite{hartvigsen2022toxigen}.\footnote{\url{https://huggingface.co/tomh/toxigen_roberta}} Each text unit (root post, news‑link share, or comment) receives a continuous toxicity score, interpreted as the model’s probability that the content is toxic.

-To visualize the shared embedding space, we render 2D t‑SNE projections on a subset comprising all simulation items and a uniform sample of Voat points (up to 2{,}000).
-We use a cosine metric with perplexity 80.
-The Voat retrieval sets comprise the full v/technology corpus (2014–2020) for the corresponding content type, and the simulation uses all texts from the 30‑day run.
-The same encoder and preprocessing are applied across corpora.
+\textbf{Semantic Similarity.} Semantic similarity captures how closely two texts share meaning and vocabulary.
+Figure~\ref{fig:thread-example} illustrates this: messages that reuse terms like ``creators,'' ``government,'' and ``taxes'' yield cosine similarities of 0.72--0.73, while pairs with less thematic overlap score lower (0.45--0.5).
+To assess whether simulation content occupies similar semantic territory to Voat, we embed each text with a sentence‑level encoder (SentenceTransformers, \texttt{all\textendash MiniLM\textendash L6\textendash v2}) \cite{reimers-2019-sentence-bert} and pair each simulation item to its nearest Voat counterpart by cosine similarity.
+We compute best‑match scores separately for posts and for comments, and summarize with the mean, median, and counts above the designated thresholds.